 Roasted Frozen Brussels Sprouts

 - Remove the sprouts from the oven and carefully transfer them to a cutting board.
 Slice in half lengthwise and transfer them back to the baking sheet.
-Toss in 1 tbsp of olive oil and 2 tbsp of the balsamic vinegar.
+Toss in 1 tablespoon of olive oil and 2 tablespoon of the balsamic vinegar.
 Arrange the sprouts cut side down.
 Roast for 10 to 15 more minutes until crispy.

 - Before serving, toss the sprouts in the rest of the balsamic vinegar (or if you have it, balsamic reduction or glaze).
 Enjoy warm.